Patrick Suffo: International career

 Suffo played at international level for the Cameroon national team, won the gold medal for football at the 2000 Olympic Games in Sydney, Australia and played in the 2002 FIFA World Cup in South Korea and Japan, where he was sent off in the final group game against Germany.
 He was also part of the Cameroon team who won the 2002 African Cup of Nations, scoring a penalty during the shootout in the final as they beat Senegal.

 Personal life

 Suffo holds Cameroonian and French nationalities.
 He acquired French nationality by naturalization on 28 April 1998.

 Career statistics

+International

 Scores and results list Cameroon's goal tally first, score column indicates score after each Suffo goal.